 Her research is conducted in the fruit fly, Drosophila, one of the diverse animal models used to study genetic regulation of tissue repair, regeneration and aging at the MDI Biological Laboratory.

-“Losick has made an important contribution to biomedical science in the discovery polyploidy as an alternative wound healing strategy,” said Kevin Strange, Ph.D., president of the MDI Biological Laboratory.
+“Losick has made an important contribution to biomedical science in the discovery of polyploidy as an alternative wound healing strategy,” said Kevin Strange, Ph.D., president of the MDI Biological Laboratory.
 “Her research exemplifies the institution’s mission of developing therapies that draw on the body’s innate ability to heal.
 We are delighted the NIH has recognized her work with this prestigious award.”

 The Outstanding Investigator Award for Early Stage Investigators, which was introduced last year, is an extension of the NIH’s prestigious MIRA (Maximizing Investigators’ Research Award, or R35) program, whose goal is to increase the efficiency and effectiveness of science funding by supporting an investigator’s overall program of research through a single unified grant rather than through multiple, smaller grants.